Reading time: 5 min.

 Hair transplants for women use a different chart to measure progression of female pattern hair loss.
 This chart is known as the Ludwig Scale:

 The average cost per hair graft in the UK is £3.25.
-However, some clinics reduce their price per graft and inflate the number of grafts quoted in order to appear more competitive.
+However, some clinics reduce their price per graft and inflate the number of grafts quoted in order to appear more competitive in terms of hair transplant cost.

 As a result, it’s important to get quotes from a range of clinics.
 This will tell you whether you’re paying a fair price for your hair transplant, and whether a clinic is quoting for a higher number of grafts than is really necessary.